Oracle-based Uniform Sampling from Convex Bodies

-\textbf{Related works.} In \cite{leestructured21}, Lee, Shen, and Tian develop a Gibbs sampling scheme for log-concave sampling in high dimension.
-They name it Alternating Sampling Framework (ASF), which is also referred to as the proximal sampler due to its connection to the proximal point method in optimization.
+In \cite{leestructured21}, Lee, Shen, and Tian develop a Gibbs sampling scheme for log-concave sampling in high dimension.
+It is named Alternating Sampling Framework, which is commonly referred to as the proximal sampler.
 Each iteration of the scheme consists of an initial Gaussian step followed by a proximal-type sampling step.
-The ASF is interesting to study in several ways.
-First, it is at the intersection of sampling and optimization.
-Second, it is a high-accuracy/non-biased sampler (compared to Langevin Monte Carlo/Underdamped Langevin Monte Carlo, which are known to be biased).
-Finally, thanks to the discovery in \cite{chen2022improved}, the ASF as a discrete-time Markov chain can be viewed through the lens of It\^{o} diffusion processes and analyzed using tools from stochastic calculus.
-For these reasons, the ASF/proximal sampler inspires many follow-up works such as \cite{gopi22a,chen2025rapid,pmlr-v272-mitra25a,wibisono2025mixing,yuan2023class,yuan2025proximal,liangchen2022proximal,fan2023improved,liang2023a} among others.
+The proximal sampler is interesting to study in several ways.
+First, its Restricted Gaussian Oracle step is the sampling analogue of the proximal map in the proximal point method from optimization.
+Second, it is a high-accuracy/unbiased sampler (compared to Langevin Monte Carlo/Underdamped Langevin Monte Carlo, which are known to be biased).
+Finally, thanks to the discovery by \cite{chen2022improved}, the proximal sampler as a discrete-time Markov chain can be viewed through the lens of It\^{o} diffusion processes and analyzed using tools from stochastic calculus.
+For these reasons, the proximal sampler inspires many follow-up works such as \cite{gopi22a,chen2025rapid,pmlr-v272-mitra25a,wibisono2025mixing,yuan2023class,yuan2025proximal,liangchen2022proximal,fan2023improved,liang2023a} among others.